 Another way to make money as a digital nomad is by doing freelance work for clients.
 Many of the digital nomads that I have met are freelancers.
 They do things like software and mobile app development, UX / design, social media marketing and management, online advertising, copywriting, search engine optimization, accounting, and writing.
 In fact, for just about any type of job that can be done from a computer, you can find digital nomads that are doing it as freelancers.

 Freelancers have more freedom than employees.
 They can set their own rates and usually their own hours too.
 But that freedom comes with more responsibility — freelancers have to find work.
 Some digital nomad freelancers act more like employees, doing all of their work for one or two main clients.
 Others sell their services to many clients, often on freelance marketplaces online.

 The third option, and one that I think is often overlooked by people who want to become digital nomads, is to find a job that lets you work remotely as an employee.
 More and more companies are embracing remote work and allowing their employees to work from wherever they want to.
 Some companies are fully remote and have no office at all.

 There are definite advantages that come with being an employee.
 Once you have the job, you usually don’t have to “sell yourself” over and over again.
 As an employee, you get to wake up in the morning knowing who you work for, what kind of work you need to do, and how much money you will make for doing it.
 The same cannot always be said for freelancers and entrepreneurs.
 Depending on the job, you may get additional benefits like health insurance, paid time off, and parental leave too.

-If this sounds like a good fit for you, then check out this free guide to find a real remote job.
+If this sounds like a good fit for you, then check out my free guide: How to Find a Remote Job.